Research-Knowledge-Discovery/Research-Knowledge-Discovery.github.io/_projects/1_joie.markdown

   - name: "Science Media Center"
     link: "https://www.sciencemediacenter.de/"
 funding: # Implemented as an array even if there is only one entry,
-# so that in a reference to this field no check for whether there are multiple entries or not is needed
+# so that in a reference to this field one can always use "funding[0]" no matter
+# how many elements funding contains
   - name: "Klaus Tschira Stiftung"
     link: "https://www.klaus-tschira-stiftung.de/"
 main-logo: "../assets/images/projects/logos/kts.png"